colscott/a-wc-router/README.md

     http://localhost:3000/app/examples/named-outlet/

 ## Basic Routing
+Routing Web Component comes with two main ways of routing.
+- Declaritive routing using router, routes and outlets
+- A simpler, but still powerful and declarative, named outlet approach

 ### Named Outlet example
 Routing can also be acheived without Routing and Routes.
 You can set content by targeting an outlet by name and injecting a custom element into it.
 You may have as many named outlets on the page as you like.